tibetan-nlp/classical-tibetan-corpus/README.md

 Subsequent derived formats, including Niceline CG, also follow this practice, which makes the texts easier for later tools to process.

-## VISL CG with Universal Dependencies
+## Niceline CG with Universal Dependencies
 The file `minimal-dependencies.txt` is a script that uses the [Constraint Grammar](http://visl.sdu.dk/constraint_grammar.html) formalism to add universal POS tags and universal features to our text corpus.